-I am now buying wool for Groenewold Fur and Wool Company
+I am now buying wool, Mohair and Alpaca Fiber

-As I have witnessed cost continue to rise during my tenure as Wool Pool Director, along with safety concerns related to heavy equipment operation at the pool, issues related to the Wool Presses and their trailers and a dwindling volunteer base, I have made the difficult decision that this method of wool sales is not meeting the needs of our Maryland Sheep Breeder Members and is limitingthe opportunity for many producers to sell their wool in this manor.
+As I witnessed costs continue to rise during my tenure as Wool Pool Director, along with safety concerns related to heavy equipment operation at the pool, issues related to the Wool Presses and their trailers and a dwindling volunteer base, I made the difficult decision that this method of wool sales is not meeting the needs of our Maryland Sheep Breeder Members.
+I was also frustrated by my inability to connect producers with higher prices that some or all of their clip deserved.
+This eventually led me to step down from my position as Wool Pool Director and I now operate as a private wool buyer with the ability to buy and sell wool to many different buyers and through networking and industry contacts I am keeping abreast of the current market trends and fighting for local yarn makers and trying to divert as much wool away from the low prices commercial wool is currently bringing.

-Once we established that our system was outdated and inefficient it was very easy for me to sign on to operate as a Buyer for Groenewold in this region and my plan is to purchase wool not only from individuals I get the pleasure of shearing for, but also to allow for wool drop offs throughout the year, to provide flexibility for producers, and to coordinate pick ups from your farms when necessary.
-My work takes me all over Maryland, Virginia and Delaware and I am happy to come to farms for wool pickup.
+My wool buying business allows me to purchase wool not only from individuals I get the pleasure of shearing for, but also to allow for wool drop offs throughout the year, to provide flexibility for producers, and to coordinate pick ups from your farms when necessary.
+My work takes me all over Maryland, Pennsylvania, Virginia and Delaware and I am happy to come to farms for wool pickup.